maudtst/Spinup-NEMO/README.md

 - sst_m : sea surface temperature  => last prediction of thetao
 - ssu_m : sea surface u velocity   => From new u
 - ssv_m : sea surface v velocity   => From new v
-- rhop  : sigma_n function for Potential density referenced to pressure n*1000dB (kg/m**3) for n =0  - Equation of state of Sea-water and related utilities by Julien Le Sommer
+- rhop  : Potential density referenced to pressure n*1000dB (kg/m**3) - Equation of state of Sea-water and related utilities by Julien Le Sommer

-#- e3t   : depuis  e3t_ini & ssh => bathy => e3t

-#- deptht    :
-#- deptht     : depuis e3t
-#- rho_insitu : In-situ density (kg/m**3) - Equation of state of Sea-water and related utilities by Julien Le Sommer
-- sigma_n    :

 annexe :